 Students in co-op complete 3 work terms throughout their degrees, with each work term being 4 months in length.
 Depending on your program schedule, you may complete either two consecutive four-month work terms, three separate four-month work placements, or a combination.

 As a result, students typically complete their degree in four and a half to five years.
 While it may take you longer to complete your degree, you will graduate with 12 months of paid work experience and be ahead of the game!

-Each student is in charge of determining their work/academic plan with these general guidelines in mind:
+Each student is in charge of determining their work/study schedule with these general guidelines in mind:

 - Complete three required work terms; there are options for additional work terms with special permission.

 - Complete at least one work term during the fall or winter terms; you cannot work during the summer only.

 - Complete no more than 2 consecutive work terms.